 There are snacks and instant coffee at any time.

-Meals are important, I won’t lie; this being said they it’s a very good time to get to know the other passengers and the crew.
+Meals are important, I won’t lie; that being said they it’s a very good time to get to know the other passengers and the crew.

-That’s when you can learn many stuffs about the work on board, provided that seafarers are in the mood for a chat, it is their break after all.
+And you can learn a lot about work on board, provided that seafarers are in the mood for a chat, it’s their break after all.

-They opened the tax-free shop when into international zone.
+They opened the tax-free shop when entering international zone.
 Good moment for us all, staff and passengers, because you can buy a few extras.